Memory and Rejuvenation in Glassy Systems: Discussion

 By substitution into Eq. \ref{eq:generic_3D_DeltaV_over_V}, we have

-With this expression, we combine all data from Fig. \ref{fig:memory_vs_time_exp} into a single plot shown in Fig. \ref{fig:data_collapse}; with the measured memory being the vertical axis, and the calculated value of $\xi_1(\xi_2/\xi_1)^3$ being the horizontal.
-We see clear evidence of data collapse from all of the double-waiting-time experiments, indicating that the memory effect in these experiments are not functions of only the ratio $\xi_2/\xi_1$, as expected from previous work \cite{Jonnason:99,miyashita:01,jonason:00}, but rather memory depends on \textit{both} length scales explicitly.
-Indeed, as our model suggests, the only way the dimensionless quantity of memory can be a function of both lengths is if there is at least another independent length scale present: $\ell$.
-From our model, we can provide an interpretation for this length.
-Its size, compared to $\xi_1$, controls how probable it is for new correlated regions grown at the second waiting temperature to coincide with those from the first waiting temperature.
+With this expression, we combine all data from Fig. \ref{fig:memory_vs_time_exp} into a single plot shown in Fig. \ref{fig:data_collapse}; with the measured memory being the vertical axis, and the calculated value of $\xi_1\alpha^3$ being the horizontal.
+We see clear evidence of data collapse from all of the double-waiting-time experiments, indicating that the memory effect is not solely a scaling function of $\alpha$, but rather memory depends on \textit{both} length scales explicitly.
+The only way the dimensionless quantity of memory can be a function of both lengths is if there is at least another independent length scale present: $\ell$.
+Our model provides an interpretation for this length.
+Its size, compared to $\xi_1$, controls how probable it is for new correlated regions grown at \Tw{2} to coincide with those at \Tw{1}.
 For it is only growth at \Tw{2} that coincides with the original growth at \Tw{1}, rather than any growth at all, that leads to memory loss.

-We wish to emphasize that the data shown in Fig. \ref{fig:data_collapse} come from 48 independent double-waiting-time experiments, and the horizontal axis represents a protocol-dependent, calculated value from Eq. \ref{eq:3D_DeltaV_over_V}.
-The fact that this shows a distinct data collapse represents agreement between these independent trials and provides strong evidence supporting the mechanism of memory loss outlined above.
-Random competition between the independent growth of correlated volumes at the two waiting temperatures drives memory loss in spin glass, with a separate length scale controlling the strength of the memory loss.
+We emphasize that the collapse shown in Fig. \ref{fig:data_collapse} comes from 52 independent double-waiting-time experiments \footnote{48 data points and four additional averages}, and the horizontal axis represents a protocol-dependent, \textit{calculated} value from Eq. \ref{eq:3D_DeltaV_over_V}.
+The fact there is a distinct data collapse represents agreement between these independent trials and implies the existence of another physical length scale relevant for memory.
+This is the additional structure that has been missing in our understanding of the memory effect.

+Now, we revisit the conundrum where some spin glasses exhibit significant memory loss (typically metallic spin glasses) while others do not (typically insulating spin glasses).
+If a system has $\xi_1/\ell \rightarrow 0 $, we expect nearly perfect memory regardless of correlated growth at \Tw{2}.
+Meanwhile, whenever $\xi_1/\ell$ is sizeable, there will always be a substantial amount of memory loss.
+In both cases, random competition between the independent growth of $\xi_1$ and $\xi_2$ drives memory loss, and $\ell$ controls the severity.